-Ex: if a political party may nominate three candidates, a circulator may circulate a petition for all three candidates and no more, but only if he is not an endorsed candidate.
+Ex: if a political party may nominate three candidates, a circulator may circulate a petition for all three candidates and no more, but only if they are not an endorsed candidate.

-K. Petition input into CVRS
+K. PETITION INPUT INTO CVRS

 Registrars should input petition data for Town Committee and/or Municipal Petitions into CVRS to provide a history of Electors signing petitions.